-In NVDA 2016.1 or later, If you place more than one finger on the screen at a time, audioScreen will sweep over the image bounded by all your fingers.
+If you place more than one finger on the screen at a time, audioScreen will sweep over the image bounded by all your fingers.
 For example, placing one finger at the top left of a large image, and one fingr at the bottom right, audioScreen will sweep over the entire image.

 A part from receiving feedback from touch input or a mouse, you can also instruct audioScreen to sweep over an entire image or control, via its play navigator object command.
 This will perform multiple vOICe-style sweeps over NVDA’s current navigator object.

 In this mode, AudioScreen will convey the color (specifically hue, saturation and brightness) of the image under your finger.